iilab/openmentoring-content/data/topics/safe-social-networks-basic-chat/1-intro.md

 ---

-The instant messages that you exchange over Facebook are insecure if they are not encrypted, as both the company and anyone else intercepting your communications can have access to them.
-Here you will learn how to encrypt your instant messages over Facebook.
+Here you can learn how to encrypt your Facebook voice calls and instant messages.
+By doing so, you can enhance the privacy and security of your communications.
+The good news is that this is quite easy to do!
+Continue reading to learn more.